 “You don’t really start getting old until you stop learning,” software magnate and billionaire philanthropist Bill Gates told Time Magazine last year.
 That’s not just true for rich tech icons.
 Studies have shown that learning something new every day can improve your brain health and make you happier.
 But most people would rather skip the studying and stick with entertainment.
 And why not?
 Studies have proven that laughter is the best medicine.
 If only there was a way to fill our heads with new knowledge while also appeasing our appetites for silly good fun.

 You’re in luck.
 We’ve assembled 40 of the weirdest, funniest, jaw-dropping factoids of all time.
 Take a break and read ‘em all.
 It may seem like you’re wasting time online, but you’re actually making yourself smarter and healthier.
-And when you’re done here, continue your self-improvement with these 10 Amazing Facts to Make You Smarter This Week.
+And for more ways to dominate trivia night, check out the 30 Crazy Facts About Life That May Freak You Out A Little.

 The Supreme Court has its own private basketball court with an amazing nickname